List of World Heritage Sites in Indonesia

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
-Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
+The convention established that cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
+Meanwhile, natural heritage consists of physical and biological formations, geological and physiographical formations (including habitats of threatened flora and fauna), and natural sites with scientific, conservation, or aesthetic merits.

 The Republic of Indonesia ratified the convention on 6 June 1989, making its historical sites eligible for inclusion on the list.
-As of 2023, there are nine World Heritage Sites in Indonesia, five of which are cultural and four are natural.
-This makes Indonesia possess the highest number of sites in Southeast Asia.
+As of 2023, there are ten World Heritage Sites in Indonesia, six of which are cultural and four are natural.
+This means Indonesia possesses the highest number of sites in Southeast Asia.
 The first four sites to be inscribed to the list were the Borobudur Temple Compounds, the Prambanan Temple Compounds, Ujung Kulon National Park, and Komodo National Park in 1991.
-The most recent addition to the list was the Ombilin Coal Mining Heritage of Sawahlunto in 2019.
+The most recent addition to the list was the Cosmological Axis of Yogyakarta and its Historic Landmarks in 2023.
 In 2011, the Tropical Rainforest Heritage of Sumatra was inscribed to the list of World Heritage in Danger, due to threats posed by poaching, illegal logging, agricultural encroachment, and plans to build roads through the site.
-In addition, Indonesia has 19 sites on the tentative list.
+In addition, the government of Indonesia has nominated 21 sites on the tentative list, meaning that they intend to consider them for World Heritage Sites nomination in the future.